-Prerequisite: MATH 104 with a grade of C or better, or P, or placement through the assessment process Lecture: 3 hours
+Prerequisite: Completion of Math 104 with at least a C or P, or placement through the assessment process Hours per term: 54 lecture

 Introduction to mathematical modeling, linear systems of equations and inequalities (linear programming), sets, combinatorics, probability, statistics, and the mathematics of finance.
-(MJC MATH 130)

-Transfer: UC/CSU.
-IGETC 2A: CSU-GE B4
+Not repeatable.
+MJC equivalent: (MATH 130) Transfer: (CSU/UC)(IGETC: 2A)(CSU-GE: B4)